kristi/pathify/README.md

 pathify
 =======

-A modular shell environment helper to manage sets of environment variables.
+A modular shell environment helper to manage your PATH and other environment variables.

+Use pathify to setup an environment with a custom PATH so that you can run scripts without having to specify the path.

+Or create a pathify environment with customised CFLAGS and LDFLAGS for a custom build environment.

 Inspired by virtualenv and virtualenvwrapper.

-Setup an environment with a custom PATH so that you can run scripts without having to specify the path.

-Or set customised CFLAGS and LDFLAGS for a custom build environment.

 Install
 -------